-Activity LED: State Description Blinking Data transmission or receiving is occurring Off No data transmission or receiving is occurring
+Activity LED: State Description Description Blinking Data transmission or receiving is occurring Off No data transmission or receiving is or No data transmission or receiving is occurring

-- When removing the cable connected to a back panel connector, first remove the cable from your device and then remove it from the motherboard. - When removing the cable, pull it straight out from the connector.
+- · When removing the cable connected to a back panel connector, first remove the cable from your device and then remove it from the motherboard. - When removing the cable, pull it straight out from the connector.
 Do not rock it side to side to prevent an electrical short inside the cable connector.